mcbal/deep-implicit-attention/README.md

 z_i = g({z_j}) - f(z_i) + x_i
 ```
 where `g` is an MLP acting across the sequence dimension instead of
 the feature dimension (so across patches).
-The network `f` acts
-across the feature dimension (so individually on every sequence).
+The network `f` parametrizes the self-correction term and acts across the feature dimension (so individually on every sequence).

-Compared to a vanilla softmax attention transformer module, the
+Compared to a vanilla softmax attention transformer module (see below), the
 sum over couplings has been "amortized" and parametrized by an MLP.
-The fixed-point variables z_i's are also fed straight into the
+The fixed-point variables `z_i` are also fed straight into the
 feed-forward self-correction term.
 One could feed the naive mean-field update `g({z_j}) + x_i` instead to fully mimic the residual connection in the explicit MLP-Mixer architecture.

 ### `DEQVanillaSoftmaxAttention`